 Alcohol abuse can take many forms, such as:

-- Problematic Alcohol Abuse: A person who exhibits 3 to 5 symptoms under the DSM-5 guide falls in this category.
 The person may or may not develop alcohol dependence.
 However, the individual will experience withdrawals if they cease drinking.
 Individuals with this form of alcohol abuse have an attachment to drinking.
 They will give reasons for drinking, such as “alcohol helps me have a good time.”
 This puts them at risk of spiraling into alcohol use disorder.

 The presence of 6 or more DSM-5 symptoms indicates that a person is at this stage.
 At this point, a person has become an addict.
 They will show signs of alcohol addiction that are very noticeable.
 If a person is at this stage, they should seek addiction treatment.
 People under this category are at a higher risk of developing health complications.
 These are the complications resulting from alcohol use, such as liver damage.